Thank you for considering Eagle Village.

 Description: Provides intensive clinical therapeutic services to children, adolescents, and adults of all ages, with identified mental health or substance abuse diagnosis.
 Therapy includes psycho-educational activities/interventions designed to assist the client of the reduction of dysfunction.
 Services are provided with client-centered approaches and are delivered through intensive, time-limited, goal specific interventions.

 Requirements: Master’s Degree in Social Work or related behavioral science; minimum of three years of casework experience and two years of relevant supervisory experience.
 Eligible for state registration as a CSW, LMSW, LMFT, LPC, LLP or LLPC.
 Must be able to be fully certified within 6 months of employment.

-Requirements: Master’s degree in Social Work or related behavioral science field; minimum three years of relevant work experience; eligible for state registration as a LMSW, LPC or LMFT.
+Requirements: Master’s degree in Social Work or related behavioral science field; minimum three years of relevant clinical experience; eligible for state registration as a LMSW, LPC or LMFT.
 Minimum of 3 years’ experience in supervising clinicians.

 Description: The Youth Specialist provides direct supervision of the youth under their care and helps to implement goals and strategies for each youth.
 The YS is part of a treatment team that motivates residents and their families to resolve problems and to make positive changes while maintaining a safe, therapeutic environment.
 This position reports to the Quality Care Supervisor.

 Requirements: High School diploma or GED.
 Bachelor’s degree in a human services area and one year experience is preferred.
 Good moral character and emotional stability.

 Description: Provides direct supervision of the youth under their care.
 Transports youth and families for a variety of different reasons such as home visits, doctor appointments, family weekend, etc.

 Required: High school diploma or general education degree (GED); or one to three months related experience and/or training; or equivalent combination of education and experience.
 Good moral character and valid driver’s license.